 The Cost-Based DEB will be calculated based on the Incremental Heat Rate curve (for gas fueled units) multiplied by the applicable gas costs or Incremental Cost Rate curve (for nongas fueled units), plus a Grid Management Charge (GMC) adder made up of the Market Services Charge and System Operations Charge components and a third value representing the Bid Segment Fee component divided by the bid segment MW size, plus a Variable Energy Operation and Maintenance (O&M) adder consistent with Attachment L unless a negotiated Variable Energy O&M adder is negotiated with the CAISO.
-If the resource is subject to a greenhouse gas compliance obligation (as indicated by a 'Y' in the

-GHG\COMPLIANCE\OBLIG field in Master File for resources located within a BAA mostly located in California), the CAISO will add a greenhouse gas allowance cost.
-The cost will be, calculated per Attachment K, using the projected\Greenhouse Gas Allowance Price described in section G.1.3.
-This amount will then be multiplied by a configurable scalar (e.g.,currently 110%), the DEB Adder, plus a Frequently Mitigated Unit adder if applicable and a Variable Energy Opportunity Cost if applicable, to produce the Cost-Based DEB.
+If the resource is subject to a greenhouse gas compliance obligation, the CAISO will add a greenhouse gas allowance cost, calculated per Attachment K.This amount will then be multiplied by a configurable scalar (currently 110%), the DEB Adder, plus a Frequently Mitigated Unit adder if applicable and a Variable Energy Opportunity Cost if applicable, to produce the Cost-Based DEB.